Gui-FernandesBR/Last-Mile-Routing-Analyzer/README.md

 ## Features:

 The tool was developed in Python and it is able to analyze the last mile routing problems in a city, considering the following aspects:
+- **Last Mile routing data**
-- The distance between the origin and the destination, considering the shortest driving path and the euclidean distance;
+  - Distance between origin and the destination
+    - Shortest driving path and the
+    - euclidean distance by [Haversine](https://en.wikipedia.org/wiki/Haversine_formula) formula;
+  - Routes center of gravity
+  - Percentage of rejected deliveries, and failed attempts
+- **Street networks geometry**:
+  - Street Network density statistics for different neighborhoods:
+    - Node density, edge density, self-loop proportion
+    - Street total length, average street length
+    - etc.
-- Street Orientation statistics for different neighborhoods;
+  - Street Network **connectivity** and **orientation** statistics for different neighborhoods:
-- The number of streets that are not connected to the main street network;
+    - Node degree
-- The dimensions and arrangement of all the street networks in the city;
+    - Polar plots of street orientation

 ## Installation